-Describe the system used for controlling and monitoring domestic landings of SBT.
+Describe the system used for controlling and monitoring domestic SBT landings.
 This should include details of:

 (a) Rules for designated ports of landing of SBT:-

 SBT product from the SBTF, ETBF and WTBF can be landed in any Australian port.
 Boats are monitored through VMS and may be inspected upon arrival in port.